-Photoshop isn’t the only tool that deals with layers, every front-end developer has to deal with layers in their CSS configurations.
+Photoshop isn’t the only tool that deals with layers.
+In fact, every front-end developer has to deal with layers in their CSS configurations.
 This Chrome extension for web designers help you to create style layers and then export those layers to your CSS files for easier access.
 You can quickly build designs, wireframes, or simple elements like buttons in a matter of a few clicks.
 Whether it’s random experimentation and sandbox testing, or a full-on style guide you are trying to build, CSS-Shack offers the tools to help you in those departments.

 Flat Colors Guide

 Some designs take longer than others to perfect, some designs take years of work before a finalized version is establihed.
-Sometimes we browse a beautiful website and think to ourselves “what great designers and developers are working on this”, but more often than not — it has been a long journey over the course of many years to create such fluid designs.
+Sometimes we browse a beautiful website and think to ourselves “what great designers and developers are working on this?”
+But more often than not, it has been a long journey over the course of many years to create such fluid designs.
 With the Instant Wireframe extension we can quickly assess and depict any web design and see exactly how the structure is built, and whether we can implement a similar structure in our own projects.

 Stylebot is a live editing tool for manipulating the CSS code of any website and element you are currently browsing.
 You can quickly select individual elements and make appearance changes using CSS.
 Change anything you like using automated in-built tools, or write your own CSS.
-This helps you to learn more about CSS, but also gives you a glimpse of how live editing works and how much quicker you can create the changes to your designs that you desire.
+This helps you to learn more about CSS.
+It also also gives you a glimpse of how live editing works and how much quicker you can create the changes to your designs that you desire.
 With more than 150,000+ users, this is the extension that every web designer should have in their toolkit.

 EnjoyCSS is a web design suite studio directly in your browser!
 It’s a direct CSS3 generator that lets you manage UI settings of any element of your own choice.
 Create transitions, transform elements, work with gradients, shadows, and so much more.
 EnjoyCSS also has a library of pre-built transformations that you can directly apply to your elements.

 SnappySnippet fills the bridge gap between working in elements in the browser, and being able to send them to famous code editing platforms like JSFiddle and CodePen.
-SnappySnippet enables a feature that whenever you are browsing a particular website element using Developer Tools, you are quickly able to send that element for live editing in one of the most popular code playgrounds we find on the web today.
+It also enables a feature that whenever you are browsing a particular website element using Developer Tools, you are quickly able to send that element for live editing in one of the most popular code playgrounds we find on the web today.
 Works with HTML5 and CSS3.

 Responsive Web Design Tester

 Emmet LiveStyle instantly updates your web-page stylesheet while you edit CSS, LESS or SCSS file in your text editor.
 No file saving or page reloading: pure real-time experience!
 And this is the first tool that transfers updates from DevTools back into source code the right way.
-A lot of the reviews for this extension continue to mention that they can’t imagine their web design workflow without this tool.
+A lot of reviews for this extension mention that they can’t imagine their web design workflow without this tool.